 Smog License & Renewal

 Are you interested in becoming certified to inspect cars for a smog check?
 We can help you get licensed!
-SCC’s Automotive department is Bureau of Automotive Repair Certified and offers Smog Check training for anyone interested in being STAR Certified in the state of California as a licensed smog check inspector.
+SCC’s Automotive department is Bureau of Automotive Repair (BAR) Certified and offers Smog Check training for anyone interested in preparing for the state of California smog check inspector exam.
 And, you don’t need any previous training to take the first course.

 BAR-Certified Smog Check Schools

 BAR-certified or specified training classes may only be provided by BAR-certified schools and BAR-certified instructors.
-Not all certified schools offer all of the classes, and class schedules are typically based on demand.
 Check the searchable database of BAR-certified Smog Check schools to find a school near you.
-Contact the school directly to determine class schedules and costs.
+Go to the schedule of classes for current course schedules.

 ATEC 148A Special Topics – Smog Check Level 1